What is institutional financial aid?

 I registered for less than 12 credit hours, and my financial aid did not appear.
 Does this mean that I have been rejected?

 Financial aid is given to full-time students with 12 or more credit hours.
 Once you successfully register for your courses the financial aid will automatically appear on your account.
-Only if you are a graduating senior, your financial aid will be applied in proportion to the remaining registered courses.
+Only if you are a graduating senior, your financial aid will be applied in proportion to the remaining registered courses and it will be reflected on your account after the drop and add week, students must still abide by the university fees deadlines.

 I registered for 12 or more credit hours and then withdrew from a course(s) following the drop/add deadline.
-Do I still receive my financial aid amount fully?
+Do I still receive my financial aid amount?

 I am a graduating student this semester with part-time enrollment.
 Why didn’t I receive my financial aid?